-- 5. HE250 or three credits of PE185 may be substituted for PE231. - 6.
-SOC205 or SOC206 may be substituted for SOC204. - 7.
-See Sequence/Distribution requirement lists on pages 43-44.
-Courses must be from outside the student's area of concentration and not include courses with prefixes CJ or HS. - 8.
-Prerequisite of MTH70 with a "C" or better or appropriate placement test score. - 9.
-Developmental and remedial courses, listed on page 44, and CS101 will not fulfill elective requirements.
+- 8. See Distribution requirement lists on page 63.
+Courses must be from outside the student's area of concentration and not include courses with prefixes CJ or HS. - 9.
+HE250 or three credits of PE185 may be substituted for PE231. - 10.
+Prerequisite of MTH70 with a "C" or better or appropriate placement test score.